mandeptrai1808/jssipphone-frontend/README.md

 ## How to use
 ### You need back-end before do next steps.
 This is back-end for you: [https://github.com/mandeptrai1808/jssipphone-backend]

+Don't know anything about backend?
+Don't worried, this version will help you: https://github.com/mandeptrai1808/jssipphone-frontend/tree/VjpVersion

 Did you install backend?
 Ok let go:

 <b>Step 1:</b> Clone it!